Rack & Pinion Steering

 This is time for remembering one of the most important GoMoG Laws.

-With the help of metal and mechanical experts, I found out the cause.
+With the help of metal and mechanical experts and MMC dealers, I found out the cause.
 These plates likely break because they are improperly cold-bent and subsequently become vulnerable at the bend.
 When steel is cold bent, its yield stress increases and its ductility decreases.
 Ductility is a metal's ability to deform under tensile stress.
 Residual stresses, enbrittlement, spring-back, reduction in toughness and curl are also common problems of cold-bending metal.
 Cold bending can cause strain-aging.
 Dynamic strain aging occurs during bending.
 But whether hot or cold bent at Morgan, it sheared.
 And this is not something that has to be brought my attention twice.
 There are parts that can fail many times and merely cause annoyance.
 This is not one of those.
 It must be addressed.

 More importantly.
 Now I know that these plates can break BEFORE any other part in the entire steering assembly, belying the basic design principle that the most crucial part in any assembly should be the one that fails last.
 On the other hand, as it should be the last to fail, it can be strengthened to any degree without effecting other parts or the Sequence of Failure.